George A. Scott

 Mr. McNamee also worked in standards-setting for the AICPA and Government Accountability Office (GAO).
 At GAO, Mr. McNamee led the team that updated Government Auditing Standards in 1994.

 Mr. McNamee holds degrees in accounting from the University of Southern California (BS) and in management information systems from the University of Virginia (MS).
-He is a CPA in several states.
+He is a CPA in Virginia.

 Graylin E. Smith